 About the Program

 The CTN facilitates collaboration among researchers, medical and treatment providers, patients, and NIH staff to develop, test, and implement new addiction treatments.
-Through its work to date, the network has contributed to broad-reaching changes in medical practice, including the development of the opioid use disorder (OUD) treatment medication buprenorphine.
+It expands research into settings that are significantly affected by the opioid crisis but often left out of research projects.

-Through the NIH HEAL Initiative, NIH has awarded five grants to establish new CTN nodes:
+To date, through the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, NIH has contributed $190.3 million through five awards to establish new CTN nodes:

 - Appalachian Node